 fbpx Skip to main content

-Reading Time: 4 minutes
+Reading Time: 5 minutes

 Recognised Overseas Pension Schemes (now abbreviated to ROPS rather than QROPS) are one of the many tax-efficient ways overseas expats can transfer their pension benefits to their new country of residence.

 The challenge is that a pension transfer may be highly beneficial for one foreign national and financially risky for another.
-Much depends on the type of pension scheme you currently have and any benefits you stand to risk if you opt for a QROPS transfer.
+Much depends on the type of pension scheme you currently have and any benefits you stand to sacrifice if you opt for a QROPS transfer.

 Here we explain the importance of assessing your pension scheme structure before making any long-term financial decisions – and some of the pros and cons to be aware of.